FredHutch/coop/CONTRIBUTING.md

 ## Required content for a blog post

 - **title:** A short, catchy description of to entice readers
-- **author:** Your name, which should match your [contributor file](#adding-yourself-as-contributor).
+- **author:** Your name, which should match your [contributor file](#adding-yourself-as-a-contributor).
 If you do not have a contributor file, please feel free to contact one of our team members to assist you.
 - **categories:** Community, Technical, or Science, as described [above](#what-kind-of-posts-are-appropriate-for-our-blog)
-- **tags:** Suggested keywords that can help readers find information from among our blog posts
+- **tags:** Suggested keywords that can help readers find information from among our blog posts.
+Please suggest a few tags following [our guidelines](#tags).
 - **content:** This is the body of the blog post!
 We recommend relatively short posts (no more than five paragraphs), equivalent to a three minute read.
 Pictures and links to other sites are also great!

 ## Contribute via email

-If you'd like to submit a blog post and don't want to deal with technical details, please email your [content](#required-content) to `coophelp` at `fredhutch.org`.
+If you'd like to submit a blog post and don't want to deal with technical details, please email your [content](#required-content-for-a-blog-post) to `coophelp` at `fredhutch.org`.

 ## Contribute via GitHub